alaindomissy/beautifulsoup-bestofchicago-example/SETUP-INSTRUCTIONS.md

 ## Run the tutorial

 * if you do not want to install ipython :
-  * view tbeautifulsoup-bestofchicago-example/blob/master/beautifulsoup-bestofchicago-example.ipynb
+  * view a readonly version of the notebook with nbviewer at: beautifulsoup-bestofchicago-example/blob/master/beautifulsoup-bestofchicago-example.ipynb
   * read the instructions, copy paste the code into your python interpreter

 * if you have installed ipython
   * run the ipython notebook beautifulsoup-bestofchicago-example.ipynb

-START HERE IF YOU HAVE ALREADY PERFORMED YOUR PREFERRED SETUP FOR PYTHON,AN INTERACTIVE INTERPRETER AND THE beautifulsoup4,= AND html5lib PYTHON PACKAGES